NikosAlexandris/i.landsat.import/README.md

 Examples
 ========

-For the following examples, work is demoed with the LC81840332014146LGN00 (decompressed and unpacked) scene.
+In the following examples, work is demoed with the LC81840332014146LGN00 (decompressed and unpacked) scene.

 First grass-y things first: create a Location for this scene.
 It lies inside the